 Scope

 This ICD describes a generalized interface between TAS Platform and the system(s) at the FSC.
 It specifies the interface between the FSC and MCCF EDI TAS ePharmacy.
 This document provides details on the functional, performance, operational, and design requirements for the interface.
 This document defines the layouts for the data exchanged between the FSC and MCCF EDI TAS ePharmacy.
-This document is intended for all parties requiring such information, including business stakeholders, end-users, software developers, system designers, testers and anyone else responsible for implementing this interface.
+This document is intended for all parties requiring such information, including business stakeholders, software developers, system designers, testers and anyone else responsible for implementing this interface.

 System Identification